boschresearch/amira_blender_rendering/docs/using.rst

    any ALSA errors that might get printed, as we don't consider sound in our datasets, and GPU clusters often don't ship with sound cards.

-5. Anstall dependencies for ABR via conda or pip.
+5. Install dependencies for ABR via conda or pip.
 The example below uses pip.

 .. code-block:: bash